ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 loops.
 Strategies could include implementing STP or RSTP, or delegating that responsibility to a dedicated ethernet-handling device.

-If an Ethernet proxying endpoint fails to deliver a frame to an underlying Ethernet segment, the endpoint MUST drop the frame.
+If an Ethernet proxying endpoint fails to deliver an Ethernet frame to an underlying Ethernet segment, the endpoint MUST drop the Ethernet frame.

 # Examples